Last Updated on 5 months by Eva

 I wear my waist cincher during my workouts, especially when weight lifting and usually an hour or two in the evening when I lift and carry my son a lot.

-Does girdle help with diastasis recti?
+Does postpartum belly wrap help with diastasis recti?

 I would say YES, but it really depends on the severity of your condition.
-Generally speaking, girdle can help to close the gap up to some extent because it helps to hold both of your abdominal halves together.
+Generally speaking, a girdle can help to close the gap up to some extent because it helps to hold both of your abdominal halves together.

 In other words, it prevents your abs from splitting further when you work out or lift weights (including your baby, lol)